ndouglas-cloudsmith/edera-quickstart/README.md

 "**[El Torito](https://bugzilla.redhat.com/show_bug.cgi?id=1525458)**" is the standard extension spec that allows a CD-ROM/ISO to be bootable.<br/>
 The ```as_mkisofs``` modifier tells ```xorriso``` to output the boot config formatted as the exact CLI params you would need if you wanted to recreate/modify bootable ISOs using the ```mkisofs``` tool.
 <br/><br/>
-People usually run this command when they want to remaster a custom Ubuntu ISO (like creating an unattended/automated "```Autoinstall```" image)<br/>
+People usually run this command when they want to remaster a custom Ubuntu ISO (like creating an unattended "```Autoinstall```" image)<br/>
-and need to know the precise boot images, partition layouts, and emulation settings required to keep new ISO bootable for ```ARM64/UEFI``` architecture.
+and need to know precise boot images, partition layouts, and emulation settings required to keep new ISO bootable for ```ARM64/UEFI```.
 <br/><br/>
 Install the VM based on ISO provided and associated config:
 ```